Mazyr: History

 The city was mentioned in 1155.

 It was a county seat in the Mińsk Voivodeship of the Polish–Lithuanian Commonwealth until the Partitions of Poland.
 In the 18th century, Baroque monasteries and churches of Cistercian monks and nuns were established.
+In c.
+1729, a Jesuit school was relocated to Mazyr from Jurewicze.
 At various times, the 2nd and 3rd Lithuanian Vanguard Regiments were stationed there.

 During the Partitions of Poland, the city was annexed by Russia, within which it was administratively part of the Minsk Governorate.
 The city was subjected to Russification policies.
 In the 19th century both Cistercian monasteries were closed down.
 The women's convent was converted into an Orthodox monastery, while the men's monastery was planned to be demolished, but the plan was abandoned as it served as a shelter for Jews after a city fire.
 Two annual fairs were held in the city in the late 19th century.
 During the Polish–Soviet War, on March 4, 1920, the town was captured by the Poles, but later on it fell to the Soviets.

 During World War II, the German occupiers operated a Nazi prison in the town.

 The city has suffered radioactive fallout from the Chernobyl disaster.

 After the dissolution of the Soviet Union, Cistercian churches were restored to the Catholics.